JustSift/ReSift/docs/tutorial/resift-rentals.md

 #### Step 4: Dispatch the Fetch

 Data dispatch should happen in one of the two occasions: 1) when a page first loads/when the component mounts; 2) when there's an event kicks in defined by the event handler.
 Our case is the former, we need the genres data when we load the page.
-For this we'll use React's [useEffect hook](https://reactjs.org/docs/hooks-effect.html).
+For this we'll use React's <a href="https://reactjs.org/docs/hooks-effect.html" target="_blank" rel="noopener noreferrer">useEffect hook</a>.
 Let's add the imports and the effect:

 ```js
 // App.js